rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1a-jenkins.md

 ### Extend Jenkins Pipeline with Sonar Scanning
+> In this exercise, we'll connect our code base to Sonar for quality metrics

-1. Create a sonar file in the root of the project.
-This file contains the information of Sonarqube instance.
+1. Open the CodeReadyWorkspace and create a sonar file in the root of the `pet-battle` project.
+This file contains the information of Sonarqube instance and other properties for the scanner to use while assessing the code base.

 ```bash
 cd /projects/pet-battle